themightycrypto/Profit-Pilot/README.md

 # Profit-Pilot
 <p>Hello, welcome to ProfitPilot!</p>
-<p>I created this application because I really like using profit trailer feeder and even magic.
+<p>I created this application because I really like using Profit Trailer.
+Also Feeder and Magic!
 ProfitPilot automates and enhances a lot of the combined power of the applications.
-It has a feeder gui, enhanced trailer gui, and many functions, such as transferring Trailer settings directly to Feeder, or watching Feeder settings in the GUI live! as feeder does it’s work.
-Auto transfer your BTC/ETH profits to TUSD.
+It is a Feeder gui, enhanced Trailer gui, and has many functions, such as automatically translating your Trailer settings directly to Feeder, or watching Feeder settings in the GUI as feeder does it’s work live!
+It makes confguring separate coins easy!
+It also has manual buy & sell, and auto transfer your BTC/ETH profits to TUSD.
 It also can work with PT Magic!</p>
 &nbsp;
 <p><strong>HOW TO INSTALL</strong></p>
 <p>   Visit the site to<a href="http://digitaltradingsoftware.com"> buy and install it</a>.</p>